top of page

 You’ll be hard-pressed to find a travel aficionado (or even just a regular person) who doesn’t have Egypt and the Great Pyramids of Giza on their bucket list.
-And considering Egypt currently is ridiculously cheap, you’d expect the country to be busting at the seams with tourists.
+And for good reason!
+But as is usually the case when contemplating traveling to a foreign destination (especially as a woman, and especially as a solo traveler), safety concerns are always at the back of your mind.

 So, as a local woman who lives, works, walks, travels and goes out in Egypt, let me tell you the real deal.

-Safety concern #1: is terrorism still an issue in Egypt?
+Safety concern #1: is terrorism an issue in Egypt?

 Tourism police and army personnel are literally everywhere in the country; in every neighborhood and on all the roads and highways in between cities.
 If you’re traveling by car, expect to go through multiple security checkpoints before reaching your final destination.
 There’s nothing to be worried about -- they’ll just check everyone in the car’s ID (make sure to have your passport on you) and sometimes search the car for anything suspicious.